Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/warp.rst

    Sets the distance from the transforms that can be warped by the transform handles.
 Falloff Type
    Sets the way the strength of the warp change as it goes from the center of the transform to the *Radius* value.
-   See :doc:`proportional editing </scene_layout/object/editing/transform/control/proportional_edit>`
+   See :doc:`Proportional Editing </scene_layout/object/editing/transform/control/proportional_edit>`
    for descriptions of the falloff types.

 You can finely control which vertices are affected by the warp, and to what extent, using a vertex group and/or a texture.

-See :ref:`common masking options<modifiers-common-options-masking>` for a complete reference.
+See :ref:`common masking options <modifiers-common-options-masking>` for a complete reference.

 Usage